Frequently Asked Questions

-9. How can I get a letter of equivalency?
+9. How can I obtain a Letter of Equivalency?

-If you have completed high school outside of Canada and require a Grade 12 Equivalency Letter please contact the Adult Education Centre to book an appointment with a counsellor, 905.270.6000 press 1.
+If you have completed high school outside of Canada and require a Grade 12 Equivalency Letter please complete the form below.

 This evaluation of foreign high school transcripts is issued for employment purposes only.

 The cost is $75.00 payable by through our online payment system.

 You will need to provide:

 - Photo identification

 - Original HIGH SCHOOL documents in English or a certified translation